-2. Kolmogorov entropy: Follow the heuristic arguments in Schuster (given in the table whose schematic drawings were also made in class; Table 7 page 100 in his 1st edition from 1984), and calculate the Kolmogorov entropy for a periodic system, chaotic system with two positive and one negative Lyapunov exponents, and a purely stochastic system.
+2. Kolmogorov entropy: Follow the heuristic arguments in Schuster (given in the table whose schematic drawings were also made in class; Table 7 page 100 in his 1st edition from 1984, or see a copy of this table in the course lecture notes), and calculate the Kolmogorov entropy for a periodic system, chaotic system with two positive and one negative Lyapunov exponents, and a purely stochastic system.
 Show explicitly all the steps leading to the final answer, using the definition of the Kolmogorov entropy.
 You may assume that the expansion rates are the same at all iterations/ steps of the dynamics system.